annie-kayal/Stop-Think-Go/README.md

      }
 ```

-  - At the beginning of every gameplay, a player begins with 3 lives which we have specified in the variable ‘lives’.
+  - At the beginning of every gameplay, a player begins with 3 lives which we have specified in the variable `lives`.
 Life is the variable that I have acquired from the HTML document which also has the starting number of 3.

   - The two conditional statements above are enclosed in a `setInterval` which makes these checks every 100 milliseconds.

   - The second conditional statement is run for every obstacle and is repeated based on giraffes and elephants.
 The checks determine if the class hog and obstacle are within the same cell.
-If true, the character ‘hog’ is removed and placed back at the starting position of 0.
-Additionally the `lives` variable is also altered to minus one and is updated in the element.
+If true, the character ‘hog’ is removed and placed back at the starting position of 90.
+Additionally the `lives` variable will minus one and updates in the element.

   - If a player experiences this three times, the first conditional statement will trigger as lives will now be equivalent to 0.
 The obstacles and the timer will freeze and the page will reload allowing the player to begin a new game.

+- Another way for a player to lose the game is if the timer hits 0.

+      const timer = document.getElementById('timer')

+      const timeleft = setInterval(() => {
+        if (counter === 0) {
+          gameOver = true
+          cells[hog].classList.remove('hog')
+          clearInterval(obstacleInterval)
+          timer.innerHTML = '30 seconds'
+          clearInterval(timeleft)
+          location.reload()
+        } else {
+          counter -= 1
+          timer.innerHTML = `${counter} seconds`
+        }
+      }, 1000)

+    - The game runs for 30 seconds per play and is achieved through the code above.
+The `timeleft` variable is a `setInterval`.
+If the timer is 0, the following will happen:

+      - The variable `gameOver` becomes true.

+      - The hedgehog, wherever may be, will be taken off the grid.

+      - The obstacles will freeze.

+      - The timer will reset to 30 seconds and the page will reload.

+  - However, the timer also updates per second and will count down from 30 to show players how much time is remaining.

+  This is where the `play()` function closes.

+# Future Additions

+- At the moment, the game is **NOT** mobile friendly and I would be keen to implement this.

+- Music editions to be added when a hedgehog reaches home.

+- A starting page to be added which showed the original advert to clearly demonstrate my inspiration.

+# Key Learnings

+This project was probably the scariest take on during the course and it really grasped me how to use JavaScript efficently.
+I also struggled learning to style in the course and although not perfect, I learnt some basic use of flexbox.
+The project also taught me to plan out the functions I wanted to use and where they needed to be.
+I was very keen to get stuck into the project before thinking and writing out my functions which would have saved me a lot of time.